seronet-project/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/ROS-MixedPort-Examples/ROSServiceCall_examples/Readme.md

 cp $SMART_PACKAGE_PATH/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/ROS-MixedPort-Examples/ROSServiceCall_examples/*.ini $SMART_ROOT_ACE/etc/.
 ```

-And lastly, in a two new terminal we have to start the *ACE Naming Service* daemon to allow the communication or the ACE side, the *SmartJoystickServer* device and our created ComponentRoscob4_3 as Follows:
+And lastly, in a two new terminals we have to start the *ACE Naming Service* daemon to allow the communication or the ACE side, the *ComponentROSBaseInit* and the *Cob4BaseInit* components as follows:

 ```
 cd $SMART_ROOT_ACE